How do you write a resume? With so many conflicting opinions out there, we’ve set out to find the ultimate answer to this question.

 - How to write a resume for research assistant jobs that gets you hired.

-- Why you can’t just list research assistant skills (and what to do instead).
+- Why you can’t just stuff research assistant resume with random skills (and what to do instead).

 Create a job-winning resume with little effort.
 Hack your way through ATS software with our 18 beautiful templates—give our builder a try!